luisguiserrano/hmm/README.md

 # Simple Implementation of the Viterbi Algorithm for training Hidden Markov Models.
-This is an implementation of the Viterbi Algorithm for training Hidden Markov models.
+This is an implementation of the Viterbi Algorithm for training Hidden Markov models based on Luis Serrano's YouTube video on the subject.
 This repo accompanies the video found here: https://www.youtube.com/watch?v=kqSzLo9fenk

 This implementation can handle prior probabilities, and any sized probability transition matrix.
 It cannot handle exit probabilities though.